fogus/spiel/brettspiel/niwa/README.markdown

 Placement rules
 ----------------

-Cards can be placed either orthogonally or diagnonally to existing cards.
-You may place any card from your hand that you desire, but if it can be placed orthogonally then it must be.
+Cards can be placed either orthogonal or diagonal to existing cards.
+You may place any card from your hand that you desire, but if it can be placed orthogonal then it must be.
 Cards are placed according to the following rules:

-* Cards that match by month can be placed orthogonally
+* Cards that match by month can be placed orthogonal
-* Cards with ribbons can be placed orthogonally to ribbon cards
+* Cards with ribbons can be placed orthogonal to ribbon cards
-* Cards with creatures can be placed orthogonally to creature cards
+* Cards with creatures can be placed orthogonal to creature cards
 * Otherwise place it corner-wise any one or more existing cards

 ### Corner placements